Sheena (film): Critical response

 Critical reviews of the film were generally negative.

 On the television program At the Movies with Gene Siskel and Roger Ebert, Sheena received two thumbs down.
 Ebert commented that "This movie is rated PG, not PG-13.
 It's probably the only PG-rated movie that will play continuously on the Playboy Channel—you see more of Tanya Roberts than you did of last month's playmate."
-They later listed Sheena as one of the "Stinkers of 1984."
+They later listed Sheena as one of the "Stinkers of 1984".
 Film critic and historian Leonard Maltin seemed to agree, rating the film as a bomb and stating: "Tanya definitely swings as W. Morgan Thomas's comic-book jungle-queen, but Mother Nature forgot to endow her with a script.
 Supposed to be campy, but it doesn't work even on that level; both the cinematography and the music belong in a much better picture."

 The New Yorker film critic Pauline Kael was among the very few critics who liked the film.
 Calling it a "lighthearted, slightly loony adventure film, there are some good silly gags, and the animals look relaxed even in their dizziest slapstick scenes.
 And the picture certainly never starves the eye; the cinematography is by the celebrated Pasqualino De Santis."
-(DeSantis had previously won an Oscar for his work on Franco Zeffirelli's Romeo & Juliet.)
+DeSantis had previously won an Academy Award for Best Cinematography for his work on Franco Zeffirelli's Romeo & Juliet.
 Kael even had some (qualified) kind words for the star: "Tanya Roberts is too tense and earnest for her blond-goddess, queen-of-the-jungle role.
 Yet she has the face of a ballerina, with a prodigious slim and muscular form.
 She also gazes into space with exquisitely-blank, pale-blue eyes.
 She's pretty funny when she presses her fingers against the center of her forehead, in order to summon legions of waterbucks or swarms of tall birds."

 Neil Gaiman reviewed Sheena, Queen of the Jungle for Imagine magazine, and called it an abomination, and stated that "The dialogue is laughable, the acting appalling, and the special effects outstandingly ordinary."

-Filmink argued "it's terrific.
+FilmInk argued "it's terrific.
 It looks gorgeous, was beautifully shot on location, has a wonderful score, the script flies along, and Guillermin's direction is excellent.
 Tanya Roberts’ method-like intensity takes some getting used to but once you tune in, she's great fun and has the body of an athlete; Ted Wass is an engaging hero, handsome and a bit klutzy, but an ideal partner (as in King Kong, Guillermin never loses sight of the central love story)."

-On Rotten Tomatoes the film has a score of 30% based on reviews from 10 critics.
+On Rotten Tomatoes the film has a score of 11% based on reviews from 9 critics.